The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Privacy Defenses

-Another interesting research direction of SA in FL has been to further analyze its formal privacy guarantees either over multi-rounds \cite{so2023securing} or from the aggregated model \cite{elkordy2022much}.
+\textbf{Additional directions.} Another interesting research direction of SA in FL has been to further analyze its formal privacy guarantees either over multi-rounds \cite{so2023securing} or from the aggregated model \cite{elkordy2022much}.
 In particular, while secure aggregation protocols have provable privacy guarantees at any single round, in the sense that no information is leaked beyond the aggregate model at each round, the privacy guarantees do not extend to attacks that span multiple training rounds.
 The authors in \cite{so2023securing} have shown that the individual model may be reconstructed by leveraging the participation information and the aggregate models across multiple rounds.
-Assuming a scenario where the local updates do not change significantly over time (e.g., models start to converge), i.e., $\mathbf{x}_i=\mathbf{x}^{(t)}_i$ for all $i \in [3]$ and $t \in [2]$.
-Then the server can single out a model, say $\mathbf{x}^{(t)}_3$, even if a secure aggregation protocol is employed at each round.
-Instead of random users participation, the authors managed to resolve this limitation of secure aggregation by developing a structured user selection strategy that guarantees long-term privacy while taking into account the fairness in user selection and average number of participating users, and showed that provides a trade-off between long-term privacy and the convergence rate.